 "Now is my soul troubled.
 And what shall I say?
 'Father save me from this hour'?
 But for this purpose I have come to this hour."
 John 12:27 "Now before the Feast of the Passover, when Jesus knew that his hour had come to depart out of this world to the Father, having loved his own who were in the world, he loved them to the end."
 John 13:1

 Jesus was not telling Mary he was not ready to start his ministry.
-He started his ministry a month earlier after being baptized and enduring a thirty day period of fasting and temptation.
+He started his ministry a month earlier after being baptized and enduring a forty day period of fasting and temptation.
 He had begun gathering his disciples.
 Rather than saying, “I am not ready,” he was actually saying, “I am too busy.
 I have not yet accomplished what I came to do.”

 This interaction created a dilemma for Mary.
 There is a crisis in the kitchen.
 Her son is enjoying the party with his new friends.
 When she asks him for help, he says in effect, “I’m busy.”
 She can respond in frustration and hurt like the mom whose thirty-year-old son lives in her basement but will not help around the house because he is too busy playing video games.
 Or, she can take him at his word and realize he is not at the wedding by invitation only, but by divine appointment.
 That wedding is one more step leading him to his hour.
 He really is busy.